Providing expert neurological care and affordable MRIs for Eastern Connecticut continuously since 1981

 Click here for secure access to your health care team.

-Norwich CT MRIs at Neurology Associates, Eastern Connecticut's Neurologists
+Norwich CT Inexpensive MRIs at Neurology Associates, Eastern Connecticut's Neurologists

-Neurology Associates has a state of the art, ACR certified, Siemens Avanto 1.5T MRI scanner on site, making diagnostic imaging extremely convenient for patients while providing the highest quality images available.
+Neurology Associates has a state of the art, ACR certified, Siemens Avanto 1.5T MRI scanner on site, making diagnostic imaging extremely convenient for patients while providing the highest quality images available all at an affordable price.

 What is ACR accreditation?